akoster/x-converter/README.txt

 Note: another use of abstract classes is to encapsulate the lifecycle of a complex subsystem.
-Lifecycle methods which are left abstract must be implemented by actual implementations of this complex subsystem.
+Lifecycle methods which are left abstract must be implemented by concrete subclasses.
 Other lifecycle methods can be implemented in the abstract class, and are optional for subclasses to override.
 An example of a similar situation is in: javax.servlet.http.HttpServlet.